Donald Lee Barnett

-Donald Lee Barnett was an American pastor who founded Community Chapel and Bible Training Center, a controversial church near Burien, Washington, and was its only pastor during its 21-year history, from 1967 to 1988.
+Donald Lee Barnett (May 29, 1930 – December 31, 2017) was an American pastor who founded Community Chapel and Bible Training Center, a controversial church near Burien, Washington, and was its only pastor during its 21-year history, from 1967 to 1988.
 In 1988 he formed the Church of Agape located at 126 Logan Avenue South in Renton, Washington.

 Background

-Don Barnett was born in Clarkston, Washington in 1930, but moved with his family to Tacoma, Washington, as a young boy.
+Don Barnett was born in Clarkston, Washington on May 29, 1930, but moved with his family to Tacoma, Washington, as a young boy.
 His father was an accountant and part-time Pentecostal minister.
 His mother was a teacher.

 After high school, Barnett attended a Bible college in Boise, Idaho, where he met his future wife, Barbara, and was also greatly influenced by the Latter Rain Movement within Pentecostalism, which was at its peak at that time.
 When he married and was faced with the increasing expenses of family life, he left Bible college, without graduating or being ordained, to take a job at a sawmill in Tacoma, moving his young family there with him.
 Later they moved to Seattle when he took a job at Boeing as a draftsman.

 In Seattle, he taught Bible classes at home, at work, and at three Pentecostal churches.
 According to Tim Brown, director of the Colossian Fellowship (an evangelical Christian group concerned with biblical orthodoxy), Barnett was dismissed from these three churches for not teaching the trinity.

 In the mid-1960s he began meeting with a group of families south of Seattle that became the nucleus of Community Chapel, which was formally established in 1967.
 It grew rapidly and by the early 1980s had over 3000 members at the main site near Burien, as well as several hundred more among 22 satellite churches across the nation.